-These are the results of a site visit to the properties listed above for a stream determination conducted on $\frac{12}{12} \frac{2017 \& 12}{14} \frac{2017}{2017}$ by Town Staff:

-No perennial, intermittent, or ephemeral streams or perennial waterbodies were identified on or near the property(ies) in question.

-Perennial, intermittent, or ephemeral streams, or perennial waterbodies, were identified on or near the property(ies) in question and shown on the attached map(s).
+9890-80-0643 600 Eastowne Drive 9890-80-2764 700 Eastowne Drive These are the results of a site visit to the properties listed above for a stream determination conducted on 12/12/2017 & 12/14/2017 by Town Staff: No perennial, intermittent, or ep on or near the property(ies) in question hemeral streams or perennial waterbodies were identified on.
+Perennial, intermittent, or ephemor or near the property(ies) in question a neral streams, or perennial waterbodies, were identified on and shown on the attached map(s).
 A map showing water features, their Town flow classifications, presence of Jordan Watershed Riparian Buffers, and their approximate locations is attached.
 Origins or breakpoints that have been flagged in the field are marked on the map.
 Stream classification forms and additional site visit notes and maps are also attached.

-Other conditions exist which may affect the location of the Resource Conservation District or Jordan Watershed Riparian Buffer:

-FEMA floodzone is mapped in the area.
-Precise location of the Base Flood Elevation and associated Resource Conservation District must determined by a field survey commissioned by the owner or a representative.

-Segments of perennial or intermittent stream are piped in the area, as shown on the map.
-These segments do not have an associated Jordan Watershed Riparian Buffer.

-Possible Jurisdictional Wetlands have been identified in the area.
-A formal review by a professional certified in Jurisdictional Wetland Delineation is recommended.
+Other conditions exist which may af Jordan Watershed Riparian Buffer: fect the location of the Resource Conservation District or ne area.
+Precise location of the Base Flood Elevation and strict must determined by a field survey commissioned by ittent stream are piped in the area, as shown on the map. ciated Jordan Watershed Riparian Buffer. have been identified in the area.
+A formal review by a Wetland Delineation is recommended.
+AllisonWeakley • 12/18/2017

-Allison Weakley

-Town Staff Signature
+Version 8/26/2013

-12/18/2017 Date
+Date